xmengkinaxis/CPP/Design Approach.md

 The top-down approach helps manage complexity by breaking down a problem into manageable pieces and ensuring that each piece fulfills a specific role in the overall solution.
 It is often used for designing systems where the structure and interactions between components are crucial.
 While the approach can provide a clear overview and logical structure, it might require more iterative refinement and adjustment as the specifics of each component are worked out.

-Please use a table to compare the bottom-up and top-down design approaches.
+# table to compare the bottom-up and top-down design approaches.

 Here's a comparison table outlining the differences between the bottom-up and top-down design approaches: